Chester's Chicken Debuts Store Redesign at Three New Locations

 Aug 10, 2021, 09:15 ET

 BIRMINGHAM, Ala., Aug.
-10, 2021 Chester's Chicken, the cult-favorite fresh fried chicken quick-service restaurant concept with more than 1,200 locations and over 50 years of success, is introducing its first store redesign in nearly 20 years at three new locations – Durant, Oklahoma; Monroe, Louisiana; and Elk Grove Village, Illinois.
+10, 2021 /PRNewswire/ -- Chester's Chicken, the cult-favorite fresh fried chicken quick-service restaurant concept with more than 1,200 locations and over 50 years of success, is introducing its first store redesign in nearly 20 years at three new locations – Durant, Oklahoma; Monroe, Louisiana; and Elk Grove Village, Illinois.
 The new look features a fresh color palette, updated menu boards, and modern architectural and interior brand elements throughout – designed to create a better connection between the customer and Chester's famous fried chicken, prepared fresh in store throughout the day.

 The elevated in-store experience is the next phase of Chester's brand refresh, following the 2020 launch of the company's new website with an enhanced library of marketing and training tools for franchisees, as well as a new, simplified logo that focuses on the lovable Chester the Chicken mascot.
 Within the past year, Chester's has also introduced new branded packaging and overhauled its digital menu board design.